zahiruliman/llm-prompt-training/training_slides.md

 ### **Your Professional Challenge**

-Create the complete professional workflow to generate a government-ready SKB document:
+Create the complete professional workflow to generate a government-ready BRS document:

 **DELIVERABLES:**